News Corp (NWS) Q2 2026 earnings summary

 Q2 2026 earnings summary

-Net income from continuing operations was $242 million, down 21% due to the absence of a prior-year gain from REA Group's PropertyGuru sale and higher operating expenses.
+Net income from continuing operations was $242 million, down 21% year-over-year, mainly due to the absence of prior-year gains and higher costs.

 Management highlighted strong momentum in core segments and an expanded buyback program.